Keeping up with the Joneses usually leads you down a bad financial path, so why look at personal finance statistics like the ones below?

 Narrator: For more tips and tools on how to build your credit, visit Debt.com or call 884-402-3574

-The average FICO credit score broke records in 2017 – the average American has a 700 FICO score.
+The average U.S. FICO credit score broke records in 2021, at an average score of 711.

-WalletHub also released a map that shows the 2017’s best and worst credit scores by city:
+WalletHub also released a map that shows the 2022’s highest and lowest median credit scores by city:

 Narrator: Financial stability is gained by having savings, but most Americans are falling behind[On-screen text] Only 37% of Americans can cover a $500-$1,000 emergency